Rotator cuff exercises

 - Teach you correct shoulder posture

 Before doing exercises at home, ask your doctor or physical therapist to make sure you are doing them properly.
-If you have pain during or after an exercise, you may need to change the way you are doing the exercise.
+If you have pain during or after an exercise, you may need to change the way you are doing the exercise or lower the resistance.

 Most exercises for your shoulder either stretch or strengthen the muscles and tendons of your shoulder joint.